ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ### Managing the assessment process

 The creator of an Assessment is initially the only Assessment User.
-For each customer managed control, you can assign an Action Item to a person in your organization so that person becomes an Assessment User who can perform the recommended Customer Actions, and gather and upload evidence.
+For each customer managed control, you can assign an Action Item to a person in your organization so that person becomes an Assessment User who can perform the recommended customer actions and gather and upload evidence.
 When you assign an Action Item, you can choose to send an email to the person that contains details including the recommended Customer Actions and the Action Item priority.
 The email notification includes a link to the **Action Items** dashboard, which lists all Action Items assigned to that person.

 Here's a list of tasks that you can perform using the workflow features of Compliance Manager.